 The different habitats (open field, hardwood forest and floodplain) are home to a variety of plants and wildlife.
 Songbirds live at the edge of forest and field.
 Great horned owls and hawks hunt the open fields.
 The wetlands are home to ducks, great blue heron and kingfishers.
 Other wildlife includes woodchucks, turkey vultures, red fox and deer.

 Combine this ride with the nearby Delaware & Raritan Canal towpath for a full day of riding.
 Turn right at the entrance, take the first left onto Blackwell Mills Causeway and the towpath trail will be on the left.

 Unlike the nearby D&R Canal towpath (flat rail trail), the trails at Six Mile Run are rolling singletrack and doubletrack.
 The terrain is grass and dirt with some exposed rocks and roots.
 There may be a couple of seasonal shallow water crossings.
 Water levels will obviously be higher after periods of rain.
 The skill level is easy to intermediate, with just enough obstacles and hills to make it challenging for the novice rider.
-The easy technical sections make this a good place to learn and practice.
+The optional technial sections with skinnies, snaking boardwalks and log overs make this a good place to learn and practice your Mountain Bike Skills.
 JORBA, the Jersey Off Road Bicycle Association helps to plan, build and maintain trails at Six Mile Run.